Family dog by day and bomb sniffer by night, the Golden Labrador has the best of both worlds.

 Therefore, the Golden Labrador can be very dependent on its human, accompanying them wherever they go.

-The intelligence of this breed coupled with the obedient streak makes them very easy to train, and you can rest assured that your dog will start to love and trust you the from the minute it comes into your arms.
+The intelligence of this breed coupled with the obedient streak makes them very easy to train, and you can rest assured that your dog will start to love and trust you from the minute it comes into your arms.

 Physical Traits of the Golden Labrador